slaclab/cryoEM-notebooks/README.md

 # cryoEM-notebooks

-This repo contains information that we deem useful in understand the end-to-end problems of cryoEM and cryoET.
-Specifically, we develop jupyter notebooks that walks us through the mathematical and computational operations.
+This repo contains information that we deem useful in understanding the end-to-end computational problems of cryoEM and cryoET.
+Specifically, we develop jupyter notebooks that walks us through the mathematical and computational operations required to reconstruct density maps from micrographs.

 - [Image formation model](notebooks/Image%20Formation%20Model.ipynb)
   - Microscope Architecture and Parameters